 his Tarot set, wonderfully illustrated by Linda and Roger Garland, was first published in 2005 and reissued with a new cover in 2008.
-A third edition is due in February 2018.
+A third edition came out in February 2018.

 With the published cards comes a 64 page booklet explaining briefly why we chose dragons as the theme of our Tarot.
 It would have been good to say much more but there were practical limitations.
 However, on a website the only limit is the interest of your audience, so here you can read a fuller background to this pack.
 Feel free to

 email in with any queries or suggestions.